discover at your own pace

 The bike you could just buy at your destination.
 It might even be possible to get a 2nd hand one.
 Also bags, accessories, repair kits and so forth you can get at any larger city.
 There are 2 ways to pack your bicycle depending on what you plan to do on your trip.
 Either you buy the typical saddle style bags, made for bicycles.
 The other option is to just take a backpack and strap in on the back of your bike.
 The latter is the more versatile.
 If you want to go on some side trips like trekking, you have a bag for that already.

-Also you need to plan what season you travel in, depending what part of Asia, the season vary.
+When cycling around Asia also you need to plan what season you travel in, depending what part of Asia, the season vary.
 Generally you have the rain season, and the dry season, though it can rain in both.
 Obviously in the wet season it rains more, but not every day, and not all day long as most people presume.
 If you are unlucky you might get a big storm.
 There might be a cyclone in the Philippines, which will affect the weather in the whole region.
 Also generally it rains in the afternoon.
 So plan to do most of your cycling early in the morning.
 This way you can also avoid the midday heat.
 A good rhythm would be anything from 40-120km per day.

 When on your journey, it is easy to find a place where you can store some bags or even your ride.
 Most guest houses are very helpful.
 Some might charge you a small storage fee.
 The roads can be dangerous around Asia, especially in Thailand, and especially in cities.
 So be careful and stay as far on the side as possible.
 They love overtaking in turns and drive out onto the road without looking.